sharma-ujjwal/files/README.md

 ```
+in the selected code, when we send taskDTOSubList to processData in case only 10 pageSize are there then, there will be chances that processData may return 4-5 items during the operation but I want to make sure that it should return items based on number of pageSize. how to do it?
 	private List<? extends AbstractTaskListDTO> retrieveItComplianceTasks(boolean retrieveAll, int first, int pageSize,
 																		  boolean forceReload, List<TaskDTO> taskDTOsObject) {
 		long startTime = System.currentTimeMillis();